calumleslie77/NTS_AVT_Survey/README.md

 3. Several interactive graphs introducing the data.

-## Data is property of National Trust for Scotland 2026
+## Data is copyright of National Trust for Scotland 2026

-## All other code copyright Calum Leslie 2026